 Advocates for enacting a responsible natural gas drilling tax in Pennsylvania raised serious concerns about the proposed local impact fee on Marcellus Shale drillers.
 The proposed legislation lets drillers off the hook too easily and provides little to no benefit for most Pennsylvanians

-This statement was jointly Press Released with Conservation Voters of PA, SEIU PA State Council, PennEnvironment, Clean Water Action and the Pennsylvania Chapter of the Sierra Club.
+This statement was jointly released with Conservation Voters of PA, SEIU PA State Council, PennEnvironment, Clean Water Action, and the Pennsylvania Chapter of the Sierra Club.

-HARRISBURG, PA (April 28, 2011) — Advocates for enacting a responsible natural gas drilling tax in Pennsylvania raised serious concerns about the proposed local impact fee on Marcellus Shale drillers Press Released today by Senate president pro tempore Joe Scarnati.
+HARRISBURG, PA (April 28, 2011) — Advocates for enacting a responsible natural gas drilling tax in Pennsylvania raised serious concerns about the proposed local impact fee on Marcellus Shale drillers released today by Senate president pro tempore Joe Scarnati.

 “While Senator Scarnati has taken a step forward in answering the call of Pennsylvanians who want to see a tax on the natural gas industry, his proposed legislation lets drillers off the hook too easily and provides little to no benefit for most Pennsylvanians,” said Sharon Ward, director of the Pennsylvania Budget and Policy Center.